Áine Breen – Liwu Jewellery

 Joanne Browne – Jo Browne

-After receiving solid fragrant perfume from Greece as a young child, Joanne Browne vowed never to use spray perfume again.
+While working as a reflexologist and a Holistic therapist, Joanne noticed a huge gap in the market for something more convenient and travel-friendly in the perfume industry.
 In 2013, she completed an aromatherapy course and used her new-found knowledge to make her own solid perfume.

 Kabira Allain – Kymaïa